rad1al/hutton_exercises/README.md

 # hutton_exercises

-My solutions to Graham Hutton's - Programming in Haskell 2nd Ed.
+My solutions to exercises found in Graham Hutton's - Programming in Haskell 2nd Ed.